 Existing member - quote your account number on your application:

 If you already have an account with us and quote your account number on your application, we may not need any further evidence of your identity and address.

-New to Ecology – we'll verify your identity with electronic searches and your Direct Debit mandate:
+New to Ecology – we'll verify your identity with electronic searches: